Imagine you are young and in love, you cannot live without that one person’s smile and you adore their company. One day you proposed, they said yes.

 4. Make time for your kids and make peace with your ex

 Remember, as hard as this all is for you – a grown adult – it is worse for your kids.
-Never put them in the middle of your fight.
-Try and figure things out with your ex to be co-parents.
-Be there for your kids; they will need a father.
+So, while you are rebuilding your life after divorce, never put them in the middle of your fight.

 Schedule days, plan activities, picnics, and movies, show your kids that even if it didn’t work with you and your ex, it is never their fault.